One Probe Won't Catch Them All: Towards Targeted Deception Detection: Results

 \subsection{Qualitative Analysis of Specific Responses}

-We observed that the baseline probe tended to flag many innocuous examples involving generation of fictional material.
-This suggests that the fundamental direction being distinguished may not be directly related to deception but to the constructions of untruths regardless of purpose.
+We observed that the baseline probe flagged many innocuous examples involving generation of fiction.
+This suggests that the fundamental direction being distinguished may not be directly related to strategic deception.

 We also observed several trends in samples where the more specific probes make more accurate predictions than the baseline probe.
 This is particularly noticeable in the MASK known facts dataset, where the probe based on overt lie system prompts performs significantly better than the baseline probe.
 Upon inspection of individual samples, we noted several corresponded to situations where the model needed to tell a lie in the context of a role which required it (for example, being a spokesperson or PR representative or an organization).
 An example is visualized in the figure~\ref{fig:boeing_comparison}.